-Then the cathedra’s tragedy took place on April 30, 1573, the cathedral was hit by bad luck.
-Following a service, the spire and the three levels of the bell tower collapsed.
-Only 2 people were reported to sustain minor injuries as the sanctuary had been evacuated in time.

-The funding that was needed to reconstruct the vaults of the transept did not allow for the nave of the cathedral to be built.

-Despite this, attempts to construct the nave did indeed go ahead.
-In 1600, construction on the nave began but only the first arch was actually built.

-THE NEW TEXT | Then the cathedra’s tragedy took place on April 30, 1573.
+Then the cathedra’s tragedy took place on April 30, 1573.
 Following a service, the spire and the three levels of the bell tower collapsed.
 Only 2 people suffered from minor injuries as the sanctuary had been evacuated in time.

 The funding needed to reconstruct the transept’ vaults did not allow for the nave of the cathedral to be built.

 Despite this, attempts to construct the nave did indeed go ahead.
 In 1600, construction on the nave began but only the first arch was actually built.